jameshicks/adios/README.md

 6. LENGTH: Segment length (with unit)
 7. STATE: IBD state (1 or 2)
 8. NMARK: Number of markers used to declare IBD
+9. NERR: Number of opposite homozygotes in segment
 9. LOD: log10(L(segment|IBD=STATE) / L(segment|IBD=0))